-Today’s iconic Christmas tree isn’t exactly a tree, though at 242 feet tall, it makes the spruce in Rockefeller Center look like a seasonal lightweight in comparison.
+Today’s iconic Indianapolis Circle of Lights isn’t exactly a tree.
+At 242 feet tall, it makes the spruce in Rockefeller Center look like a seasonal lightweight in comparison.

-The Monument Circle Christmas Lighting–also called the Indy Circle of Lights–is actually a creatively-decorated monument to soldiers and sailors in downtown Indianapolis.
+The Monument Circle Christmas Lighting is dedicated to soldiers and sailors in downtown Indianapolis.
 The 2012 Circle of Lights marked the tree’s 50th anniversary gracing the Indy downtown area with seasonal magic.

-The lighting of the Circle of Lights is the high spot for many Indy residents during the Christmas season–around 100,000 people usually turn out in the square to watch Santa flip the lights on.
+The lighting of the Circle of Lights is the highlight of the Christmas season for many residents.
+Around 100,000 people usually turn out in the square to watch Santa flip the lights on.
 And the atmosphere of the ceremony adds to the season’s magic.
 Kids enjoy dropping their letters to Santa in a mailbox for missives destined immediately for the North Pole.

-Grown-ups love the music and festive mood surrounding the lighting, and they just might find a bit of the child in themselves as they walk around the giant peppermint sticks and toy soldiers that circle the monument.
+Grown-ups love the music and festive mood surrounding the lighting.
+They just might find a bit of the kid in themselves walking around the giant peppermint sticks and toy soldiers that circle the monument.